frontity/docs/docs/learning-frontity/code-splitting.md

 By default, `state.comments.areOpened === false` .

-The heavy library used for comments won't be loaded until you change the state to `true`, like when, for example, you click a button to open the comments.
-At that moment, the code for that React component is downloaded and executed.
+The heavy library used for comments won't be loaded until you change the state to `true` such as when, for example, you click a button to open the comments.
+At that moment the code for that React component is downloaded and executed.

 If we don't use `loadable` , the `<HeavyComments>` component is included in the main bundle and loaded at the initial page load, even if the comments are never shown.